Nifty October futures trade at discount

-Wipro, Infosys and HCL Technologies were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, RIL and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2022 F&O contracts will expire on 27 October 2022.